Devidian/oz_rw_plugin_tools/README.md

-# OZTools (shared library)
+# OZTools (Tools for other plugins)

-This is a set of shared classes and jar's used by different Plugins.
+This plugin has a set of utilities and libs used by different Plugins.

 ## Core Features